open-sauced/intro/07-Types-of-contributions.md

 ### Graphic Design

-Graphic design is a type of open-source contribution that involves creating visual assets, such as logos, icons, illustrations, website designs, and other graphical elements, for open-source projects.
+Love drawing or painting?
+Consider doing Graphic design.
+This open-source contribution involves creating visual assets, such as logos, icons, illustrations, website designs, and other graphical elements, for open-source projects.
 These visual assets play a significant role in enhancing the overall user experience and branding of the project.
-Graphic design contributions are important because they can make open-source software more appealing, user-friendly, and recognizable.
+Graphic design contributions can make open-source software more appealing, user-friendly, and recognizable.

  ### Different graphic design open-source contributions